wp-plugins/ssp-director-tools/readme.txt

 == Known Issues ==

 * A bug in the Director API v.
 1.5.0 beta generates a wrong result when a query with multiple tags is done.
 See [SSP Director Forum](http://forums.slideshowpro.net/viewtopic.php?id=29339).
+* The plugin currently doesn't check if the photo feed feature is installed correctly.